 We define focal length as the distance from the optical center of the lens to the focal plane (target or "chip") of the video camera when the lens is focused at infinity.

 We consider any object in the far distance to be at infinity.
 On a camera lens the symbol ∞ (similar to an "8" on its side) indicates infinity.

-Since the lens-to-target distance for most lenses increases when we focus the lens on anything closer than infinity (see second illustration), we specify infinity as the standard for focal length measurement.
+Since the lens-to-target distance for most lenses increases when we focus the lens on anything closer than infinity (see second illustration above), we specify infinity as the standard for focal length measurement.